Jingle Bells Lyrics

 The song's simple, repetitive structure and cheerful melody make it particularly accessible for children, and it's often one of the first songs children learn.
 Its presence in holiday media, from movies to commercials, has cemented its place in popular culture.

-Memorizing Jingle Bells
+How to Memorize Jingle Bells